California Background Check Laws: NEW Restrictions of 2023 (Must Read)

 Based upon the recent appellate court ruling, All of Us or None versus Hamrick, Cal Ct.
 App., 4th Appellate District, 1st Div.
 No. D076524 (2021), identifying information deemed critical by background checkers, are no longer allowed to be included in court records.

-At issue is California Rule of Court 2.507(c), which states that with regards to electronic access to court cases, the follows data must be excluded from what shows up on a background check:
+At issue is California Rule of Court 2.507(c),9 which states that with regard to electronic access to court cases, the following data must be excluded from background check results:

 • Driver’s license number